 The theatre arranges signed interpreted performances of selected shows.
 The signer will always stand on the left hand side of the auditorium to stage right.
 Please inform the Box Office at the time of booking so that a suitable seat can be found.

 Some performances and films are described for those with a visual impairment.
 Infrared headsets will be allocated at the beginning of the performance.
 The sound from the performance can be heard in one ear, whilst the visual aspect of the show is described as it happens, in the other ear.

 The theatre arranges captioned performances on selected shows.
 Dialogue, sound effects and lyrics are displayed in English on text units.
-Please inform the Box Office at the time of booking so seats can be allocated that will optimise the view of the captioning screens, which are located at either side of the stage.
+You must inform the Box Office at the time of booking so seats can be allocated that will optimise the view of the captioning screens, which are located at either side of the stage.

 The Cramphorn Studio runs monthly 'relaxed' performances for our special needs friends in the community.
 Jeffery Wilson, the organiser of the Lunchtime Concerts, offers some interactive piano, percussion and vocal work.
 These start at 2.15pm following one of our 'regular' concerts and falls on the last Wednesday of each month.

-If you can, please let us know in advance if you will be attending the 'relaxed' performance by calling the Box Office on 01245 606505.
+If you can, let us know in advance if you will be attending the 'relaxed' performance by calling the Box Office on 01245 606505.